BenjaminSoelberg/openchronos-ng-elf/README.md

 4) Press Enter

-5) Enter RFBSL by pressing the backlight button on the watch
+5) Enter RFBSL by pressing the DOWN button on the watch

-6) Press any button except the backlight and you should be up and running the new firmware.
+6) Press any button except DOWN and you should be up and running the new firmware.

 Please note:<br>
 * RFBSL seems to fail a lot on some MacBooks (mine is a MacBook Pro Retina 2012)